aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

     * Replaced TBD references with actual numbers for health status polling frequency and TPS quota on AWS KMS external key stores.
  * Version 1.0.1 (Nov 10, 2022):
     * Added a link to the list of public certificate authorities trusted by AWS KMS for authenticating an external key store proxy.
+ * Version 1.0.2 (Jan 13, 2023):
+    * Clarified that standard Base64 encoding (not URL-safe encoding) as defined in Section 4 of RFC 4687 is used in this document.
+    * Fixed typos: the stated length of Base64 encoded values was off by one in two places and the ciphertextMetadata length must not exceed 20 bytes before Base64 encoding.
+    * Clarified that xksProxyFleetSize must be an integer greater than zero
+    * Simplified the description of CDIV computation in Appendix C (no change to the computation itself).